spencertipping/tau/m/records.md

 `utf9` is designed to be used in-place, that is without "unpacking" into an in-memory datastructure.
 This means a few things:

-1. `utf9` structures are immutable
+1. `utf9` structures are shape-immutable
 2. Containers prepend byte-lengths, indexes, and complexity measures
 3. Functionally speaking, `utf9` behaves like a micro-heap that is GC'd prior to serialization

+**TODO:** explore the micro-heap idea.
+It makes a lot of sense, and we can make calculated tradeoffs between "GC first then send" vs "send without GC" to trade space and time